-On December 7, 2023, the Department of Energy (DOE) has released the Department Circular (DC) No. DC2023-12-0033 "Guidelines on the Awarding of Petroleum Service Contracts for Development and Production", whereas this circular emphasizes that an operator may apply for a Development and Production Petroleum Service Contracts through direct negotiation with DOE, provided, that the application be made prior to the expiration of the remaining production term.
-The SC 6B production term reached its 50-year contract limit and expired last February 28, 2024.
+On December 7, 2023, the Department of Energy (DOE) has released the Department Circular (DC) No. DC2023-12-0033 or the "Guidelines on the Awarding of Petroleum Service Contracts for Development and Production", whereas this circular emphasizes that an operator may apply for a Development and Production Petroleum Service Contracts (DPPSC) through direct negotiation with DOE, provided, that the application be made prior to the expiration of the remaining production term.

+The SC 6B Cadlao Block has reached its 50-year contract limit and expired last February 28, 2024.